SURVIVAL STRATEGIES

 A Common Everyday Sense

 Life started panoramically.
-Every amoeba has chemoreceptors (for 'smelling and tasting') and a generalised sensitivity to light and vibration.Panoramic awareness evolved and developed because it was the most efficient way of sensing our entire local surroundings.
+Every amoeba has chemoreceptors (for 'smelling and tasting') and a generalised sensitivity to light and vibration.Panoramic awareness developed because it was the most efficient way of sensing everything that's happening all around us.

 It is a very simple, everyday, and ordinary way of sensing.
 It knows no ideas, no truth or lies, no cause and effect.

-Throughout evolution, it's been the natural way to switch off, stop doing or wanting anything, and be actively receptive for a moment; ready and waiting.
+Throughout evolution, it's been the natural way to switch off, stop doing or wanting anything, and be actively receptive for a moment.

-Sensing in the panoramic way is the feeling of being directly in touch with all we're sensing.
-It's a different way of experiencing life
+Sensing in the panoramic way is the feeling of being directly in touch with all we're sensing as a whole.
+It's not merely a collection of focal points.
+It's a totally different way of experiencing life.

 The senses are often seen as the door between us and the world outside us.
-In the panoramic reality, our senses connect us directly with what we sense.
+In the panoramic reality, our senses connect us intimately with what we're sensing.
 The feeling is : we are the door.

 Animals have been using their senses in this way for billions of years – it's clearly part of a successful survival strategy.